 Kid-lover and child-free-by-choice as I am, these days, my heart goes out to my friends with families.
 Now more than ever, it’s become a challenge for many to attend to the emotional as well as financial needs of their flock.
-(Here and here and here and here and here and here are a few of my posts that I hope will help you cope with the current crisis.)
+(Here and here and here and here and here and here and here are a few of my posts that I hope will help you cope with the current crisis.)

 To lighten everyone’s hearts, enter novelist/mystery writer/blogger Mike Befeler!
 He’s been our guest at Happiness Between Tails before — when he presented his engaging geezer-lit mysteries here and his delightful paranormal geezer-lit mysteries here.
 A proud grandfather, he’s using this quarantine to apply his imagination to a younger crowd.
 His brand-new uplifting and humorous short story about the Coronavirus pandemic is free to all who act quickly.
 Read on for how to get it for free!…

 Writing a Short Story during the Coronavirus Pandemic by Mike Befeler

 Like so many people, I have been hunkered down at home during the Coronavirus pandemic.
 My last writer activity before self-quarantining was the ill-fated Left Coast Crime Conference in March.
 I arrived in San Diego, had a full day of conference activity, and then the remainder of the conference was canceled.